githubtraining/write-docker-actions/responses/01_welcome-issue.md

 Hello @{{user.login}}, I'm so excited to teach you how to create your own custom Docker based action 😄

-Actions are enabled on your repository by default, but we still have to tell our repository to use them.
+GitHub Actions are enabled on your repository by default, but we still have to tell our repository to use them.
 We do this by creating a workflow file in our repository.

 #### What is a workflow file?

 A **workflow** file can be thought of as the recipe for automating a task.
-They house the start to finish instructions, in the form of `jobs` and `steps`, for what should happen based on specific triggers.
+They house the start-to-finish instructions, in the form of `jobs` and `steps`, for what should happen based on specific triggers.

 Your repository can contain multiple **workflow** files that carry out a wide variety of tasks.
 It is important to consider this when deciding on a name for your **workflow**.
 The name you choose should reflect the tasks being performed.